-In 2017, the Prime Minister of Belarus and the Vice-Chairman of the House of Representatives of the National Assembly of Belarus visited Yerevan to attend the meeting of the Eurasian Intergovernmental Council (in October) and the 10th meeting of the bilateral interparliamentary cooperation commission (in November) respectively.
+In 2017, the President of Armenia and the Vice-Chairman of the National Assembly of Armenia visited Minsk to attend the Munich Security Conference Core Group meeting (in October) and the 11th meeting of the bilateral interparliamentary cooperation commission (in September) respectively.

-The bulk of Belarusian exports to Armenia accounts for the supply of dairy products, automotive engineering, tires, products of light, chemical and woodworking industries, medicines.
+The bulk of Belarusian exports to Armenia accounts for the supply of dairy and meat products, tires, tractors and trucks, furniture and its parts, paper and cardboard, fiber boards, medicines.

-Mainly alcoholic beverages, jewelry, vaccines, fresh flowers are imported from Armenia.
+Mainly alcoholic beverages, jewelry and medicines are imported from Armenia.